manifold-lang/manifold-frontend/README.md

 function to support different input and output types.
 For example

 ```
-travel = manifold.Integer year -> manifold.Boolean success {
+travel = Manifold.Integer year -> Manifold.Boolean success {
   success = travel (year, false)
 }

-travel = (year: manifold.Integer year, invisibility: manifold.Boolean invisibility)
+travel = (year: Manifold.Integer year, invisibility: Manifold.Boolean invisibility)
-    -> manifold.Boolean success {
+    -> Manifold.Boolean success {
   ...
 }
 ```

 This example defines a function called `travel` which accepts either our time machine input tuple or just an input year.
-Overloaded implementations may freely call eachother.
+Overloaded implementations may freely call each other.

 ## Types

- - `manifold.Boolean` is a single bit of data, with the value `manifold.high` or `manifold.false`.
+ - `Manifold.Boolean` is a single bit of data, with the value `Manifold.high` or `Manifold.false`.
- - `manifold.Function` is an entity that produces an output value given an input value and potentially some internal state.
+ - `Manifold.Function` is an entity that produces an output value given an input value and potentially some internal state.
- - `manifold.Tuple` is a structured group of values.
+ - `Manifold.Tuple` is a structured group of values.
- - `manifold.Enum`
+ - `Manifold.Enum`
- - `manifold.Integer`
+ - `Manifold.Integer`
- - `manifold.Type` is the "type" of all types in Manifold (including itself)
+ - `Manifold.Type` is the "type" of all types in Manifold (including itself)

-Since types are first class objects of type `manifold.Type`, a new type can be defined via variable assignment.
+Since types are first class objects of type `Manifold.Type`, a new type can be defined via variable assignment.
 For example, the definition of Bit might look like

 ```
-Type Bit = manifold.Boolean
+Type Bit = Manifold.Boolean
 ```

 ### Parameterized Types

-Some types have compiletime parameters (like generics in C++).
+Some types have compile-time parameters (like generics in C++).
 Such types are defined via the `=>` syntax.
 Take, for example, this simple definition of an `Array` type

 ```
-Type Array = (manifold.Type T, manifold.Integer width) => (T...width, width: width)
+Type Array = (Manifold.Type T, Manifold.Integer width) => (T...width, width: width)
 ```

 Using this defined type, a developer could declare an instance of `Array` as